Faculty

 English

-Creative Writing, Poetry and Poetics, Aesthetics, Affect Theory, Performance and Ritual, Documentary and Collage
+Creative Writing, Poetry and Poetics, Aesthetics.

 faculty photo